rsdoiel/antenna/archives/2025/journalism_2025.16.md

 date: 2025-04-24, from: The Occidental News (Occidental College Student Newspaper)

-<p>Tom Nichols, author of &#8220;The Death of Expertise&#8220;, gave a talk in Choi Auditorium April 8 as the 2025 Jack Kemp &#8217;57 Distinguished Lecturer, where he outlined his book and argued that the U.S. population’s deep resentment of expert knowledge is helping erode democratic institutions.
-“I think that the general lack of trust in experts [&#8230;]</p>
+<p>Tom Nichols, author of &#8220;The Death of Expertise,&#8220; gave a talk in Choi Auditorium April 8 as the 2025 Jack Kemp &#8217;57 Distinguished Lecturer, where he outlined his book and argued that the U.S. population’s deep resentment of expert knowledge is helping erode democratic institutions.
+“I think that the general lack of trust in experts goes [&#8230;]</p>
 <p>The post <a href="https://theoccidentalnews.com/news/2025/04/23/kemp-lecturer-tom-nichols-outlines-the-death-of-expertise-and-how-to-fix-it/2915156">Kemp Lecturer Tom Nichols outlines the death of expertise and how to fix it</a> appeared first on <a href="https://theoccidentalnews.com">The Occidental</a>.</p>